basset10/pi_video_looper/README.md

 Download here:
 <https://downloads.raspberrypi.com/raspios_oldstable_lite_armhf/images/raspios_oldstable_lite_armhf-2022-01-28/2022-01-28-raspios-buster-armhf-lite.zip>

+This program has been tested on the Raspberry Pi Zero 2 W

 ## Setup
 For maximum compatibility ensure the username on your Raspberry Pi is "pi".
 `sudo apt-get update`